devenbairat/HotelBookingEE/README.md

 # Java version
 The tests were implemented with project on Intellij configured to use Java version - openjdk-11.0.2.jdk

+# Environment
+The tests were implemented on a MAC and was not tested on a Windows machine.

 # Running Tests
 This project uses Maven.
 On terminal inside the project folder, run the following maven command: